DattatreyaReddy/cultify/README.md

 node index.js
 ```

-Runs the booking flow once immediately (with the same retry burst and notification), useful for testing your `.env` and preferences before relying on the scheduled job.
+Runs the booking flow once immediately (with the same notification), useful for testing your `.env` and preferences before relying on the scheduled job.

+Note: this respects the same persisted state as the scheduled job (see below) — if today is already marked done in `.cultify-state.json` (repo root), a manual run will just log that and exit.
+Delete that file (or wait for the next day) to force a fresh attempt.

 ## Checking results

 Everything is logged to `termux/logs/<date>.log` (auto-pruned after 30 days), and you'll get an Android notification either way:

-- **Cultify: Class booked!** — booked or joined a waitlist successfully
+- **Cultify: Class booked!** — booked or joined a waitlist successfully (tap to open the class in the Cult.fit app)
-- **Cultify: Already booked** — you already had a booking for that date
+- **Cultify: Already booked** — you already had a booking for that date (also tappable)
-- **Cultify: No class booked** — nothing matched your preferences within the retry window
+- **Cultify: No class booked** — nothing matched your preferences; retries automatically on the next JobScheduler check unless attempts are exhausted
-- **Cultify: Booking failed** — an error occurred (check the log for details)
+- **Cultify: Booking failed** — an error occurred (check the log for details); also retries automatically unless attempts are exhausted

+### Retry state

+Each invocation reads/writes `.cultify-state.json` (repo root) — `{ date, attempts, done }`. `watcher.sh` uses `done` to decide whether to bother running the booking flow on a given JobScheduler tick, and `index.js` uses `attempts` to know when to stop retrying (`MAX_ATTEMPTS = 3` per day, defined in `index.js`).
+The file resets automatically once the date changes.

 ## Configuration Reference